siddhi-io/www/en/docs/docs/config-guide.md

       # Default Data Source Configuration
       - &JDBC01
         # JNDI name of the data source to be used by the JDBC Reporter.
-        # This data source should be defined under wso2.datasources.
+        # This data source should be defined under datasources.
         dataSourceName: java:comp/env/jdbc/SiddhiMetricsDB
         # Schedule regular deletion of metrics data older than a set number of days.
         # It is recommended that you enable this job to ensure your metrics tables do not get extremely large.